The final application deadline is June 1.

 Applying to the Program

-The Master of Health Care Innovation degree is an online degree program that aims to develop current and future leaders in health care innovation through top-tier, engaging education delivered by faculty experts from across the University of Pennsylvania.
-If you are a mid-career health professional who wants to learn how to improve health care delivery, the Master of Health Care Innovation degree was designed for you.
+The Master of Health Care Innovation is an online degree program that aims to develop current and future leaders in health care innovation through top-tier, engaging education delivered by faculty experts from across the University of Pennsylvania.
+If you are a mid-career health professional who wants to contribute to a diverse network of innovative thinkers and leaders passionate about improving health care, the Master of Health Care Innovation degree was designed for you.

 Who should apply?